Double standard: Ethnicity

-Double standards exist when people are preferred or rejected on the basis of their ethnicity in situations in which ethnicity is not a relevant or justifiable factor for discrimination (as might be the case for a cultural performance or ethnic ceremony).
+Double standards exist when people are preferred or rejected based on their ethnicity in situations in which ethnicity is not a relevant or justifiable factor for discrimination (as might be the case for a cultural performance or ethnic ceremony).

 The intentional efforts of some people to counteract racism and ethnic double standards can sometimes be interpreted by others as actually perpetuating racism and double standards among ethnic groups.
 Writing for The American Conservative, Rod Dreher quotes the account published in Quillette by Coleman Hughes, a black student at Columbia University, who said he was given an opportunity to play in a backup band for Grammy Award-winning pop artist Rihanna at the 2016 MTV Video Music Awards Show.
 According to Hughes, several of his friends were also invited; however, one of them was fired and replaced because, according to Hughes, his white Hispanic background did not suit the all-black aesthetic that Rihanna's team had chosen for her show.
 The team had decided that all performers on stage were to be black, aside from Rihanna's regular guitar player.
 Hughes was uncertain about whether he believed this action was unethical, given that the show was racially themed to begin with.
 He observed what he believed to be a double standard in the entertainment industry, saying, "if a black musician had been fired in order to achieve an all-white aesthetic — it would have made front page headlines.
 It would have been seen as an unambiguous moral infraction."

-Dreher argues that Hughes's observations highlight the difficulty in distinguishing between the exclusion of one ethnic group in order to celebrate another, and the exclusion of an ethnic group as the exercise of racism or a double standard.
+Dreher argues that Hughes's observations highlight the difficulty in distinguishing between the exclusion of one ethnic group to celebrate another, and the exclusion of an ethnic group as the exercise of racism or a double standard.
 Dreher also discussed another incident, in which New York Times columnist Bari Weiss, who is Jewish, was heavily criticized for tweeting, "Immigrants: They get the job done", in a positive reference to Mirai Nagasu, a Japanese-American Olympic ice skater, who Weiss was trying to honor.
 The Harvard University Presidential Task Force on Combating Antisemitism and Anti-Israel Bias found that some Jewish students perceived dismissals of their reported experiences of antisemitism as reflecting a double standard within campus anti-bias frameworks that otherwise prioritize lived experience and discriminatory impact.
 The public debate about ethnicity and double standards remains controversial and, by all appearances, will continue.